PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Thu, 14 Dec 2023 15:48:05 GMT
+⏰ Updated on Tue, 16 Jul 2024 12:23:43 GMT

-💭 Thought: Koding itu kayak puisi, butuh ritme dan inspirasi.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!